mozibrishu/MoRRi-Lock-Store/README.md

 # MoRRi Lock Store

-It is a Website of a Lock Store\
+A Website of a Lock Store\
-There are different types of Lock.\
+There are different types of Lock with price which can be ordered.

-We have used private route.
-So, without login, user cannot checkout and place order.\
+## Features
+- On the homepage, users can view locks with the price.
+Users can choose a lock and proceed to checkout.
-User can login with google.\
+- User can not place an order without login.
+Users can log in with google.
-User can view his order and get admin access.\
+- A user can view his orders and get admin access through login.
-There is admin panel.\
-Admin can add product, delete product and delete order.\
+- An Admin can add product, delete product, view all orders, and delete order.

+## Technology Used
+- React.js
+- Node.js
+- Express.js
+- MongoDB
+- Bootstrap
+- Firebase
+- Heroku

 ## Live Site